-I’ve got a compulsory Provident Fund contribution via my company and I’m losing money!
-My pension fund is dropping!
+I’ve got a compulsory Provident Fund contribution via my company and my pension is losing money!
+As in, my pension fund is dropping!

 It’s really scary seeing my annual statement and realising that I have literally lost money!